clemente-lab/tesla-ver/README.md

 ---

-Main Repository for Tesla-ver, an extensible platform for longitudinal data analysis and vizualization.
+Main Repository for Tesla-ver, an extensible web platform for longitudinal data analysis and vizualization.

 ## Installation